 VMA viewers could have been forgiven for mistaking this clip for a Twister Sister video, thanks to Christina’s Dee Snider-like frightwig of blond corkscrew curls.
 Xtina rocked the totally twisted look at various awards shows that year, including the Blockbuster Awards and MTV Movie Awards, despite many dismayed fashion critics’ cries of “We’re not gonna take it!”
-This year, Pink will receive the Michael Jackson Video Vanguard Award for her solo work.
+Last year, P!nk received the Michael Jackson Video Vanguard Award for her solo work.

 2002: Eminem, “Without Me”